karoly-hars/GAN_image_colorizing/README.md

 #### Some good-looking samples:
 <img src="imgs/img1.png" width="700">

-It is important to note that as a result of adversarial loss function, the goal of the generator is to fill the images with realistic/believable colors in order to fool the discriminator, rather than approximating the original colors of the image (although, these can be equivalent).
-In this regard, the model performs quite well, often creating colorful and lifelike images.
+It is important to note that as a result of adversarial loss function, approximating the original colors of the images is not the only goal of the generator.
+It also has to fill the images with realistic/believable colors in order to fool the discriminator (although, these tasks can be equivalent).
+In this regard, the model performs quite well, often creating colorful and lifelike samples.

 #### Some bad-looking ones:
 <img src="imgs/img2.png" width="700">